The Shoah Memorial participates in the European Heritage Days in Paris and Drancy on Saturday, September 21 and Sunday, September 22, 2024.

 Unpublished exhibition, guided tours, conferences ...
-We are expecting many of you on both sites!
+We are expecting many of you at both sites!

-As Justin Godart, Honorary President of the Committee of the Unknown Jewish Martyr, said, "a monument (...) is the lighthouse, the milestone on the path to the future, it indicates the road of tomorrow which must no longer review what it commemorates, and for this which must not forget."
-This architectural tour traces the history of the construction of the Memorial from 1953 to the present day.
+As Justin Godart, Honorary President of the Committee of the Unknown Jewish Martyr, said, "a monument (...) is the lighthouse, the milestone on the path to the future, it indicates the road of tomorrow that must no longer see what it commemorates, and for this, which must not forget."
+This architectural tour retraces the history of the construction of the Memorial from 1953 to the present day.
 Which actors, which choices, what challenges?
 It is an unprecedented journey that will lead us to the discovery of materials and symbols hidden behind each stone.

 Duration: 45 minutes